phipier/Treechecker-App/README.md

 $cordova platform add Android
 ```

-## Build APK <a name="buildapk"></a>

-If you have changed code in the app, you will need to compile a new APK.
+After changing code in the app, a new APK needs to be built.
 On your development machine, go to project folder and run:

 ```
 $cordova platform remove android